 By Dennis Clemente

-Last August 16 on Park Avenue, Kotra hosted the Korean entrepreneur and founder series on Park Avenue with startup panelists Saeju Jeong of Noom, which every tech website has praised as one of the best fitness apps out of there, and Sang Lee of Return on Change.
-Sonny Whang and Sonwha Lee provided legal advice that overwhelmed even Saeju and Sang for their comprehensive scope.
+Last August 16, Kotra hosted the Korean entrepreneur and founder series at its Park Avenue offices with startup panelists Saeju Jeong of Noom, the widely renowned fitness app, and Sang Lee of Return on Change.
+Other guests, Sonny Whang and Sonwha Lee provided legal advice that Saeju and Sang admired for their comprehensive scope.

-Some people are easily contented with their homegrown success but not Saeju.
-He had a successful independent music label called BuyHard Productions, chosen as the most promising business in Korea in 2001 but he still went to the States, so he could do more.
+If there’s anything Saeju has learned, it’s not to be content with his homegrown success; by home, that’s South Korea.
+He had a successful independent music label called BuyHard Productions, chosen as the most promising business in Korea in 2001 but he still went to the States, to pursue bigger dreams.

-That was more than five years ago when he left Korea to make it in the States without knowing anyone.
-Failure was not even an option for him.
-In his determination to succeed, he made cold calls and even entrusted $50,000 of his money–cash that he handed out in a brown bag—for the musical “Bye Bye Birdie” to hold an Asian tour.
+More than five years ago, Saeju left South Korea to make it in the States.
+He arrived without knowing anyone and now extols the value of networking.
+Failure was not even an option for him, he said.
+In his determination to succeed, he made lots of cold calls and even entrusted $50,000 of his money–cash that he handed out in a brown bag—to the people behind the musical “Bye Bye Birdie.”
+He wanted the show to hold an Asian tour.

-That’s how Saeju got his start, but later on, he decided to do more, but he was again faced with several rejections.
+That’s how Saeju got his start.
+After that, he decided to do more with his tech startup, but he was again faced with several rejections.
 I pitched more than 1,000 times, but I also learned how to pitch better.
-But in my persistence, I was able to raise $180,000—average of $20,000 to $50,000 each person, from angel investors, doctors, engineers, and “even the founder of LG.”.
+“In my persistence, I was able to raise $180,000—average of $20,000 to $50,000 each person, from angel investors, doctors, engineers, and “even the founder of LG,” he said.

 Then he met tech developer Artem Petakov who he partnered with to create Noom.
-What came out of it, he said, was the highest-grossing fitness app on Google Play for nine months now.
+What came out of it, he said, was the highest-grossing fitness app on Google Play for nine months.
 “Our mobile apps help people live healthier through diet and exercise,” he said.
-“It’s hard to believe we have not spent a dollar on acquisition marketing, We serve 18 million customers.”
+“It’s hard to believe we have not spent a dollar on acquisition marketing.
+We serve 18 million customers.”

 “We earned $10,000 in two weeks—and a million dollars in only a year,” he said, explaining his success came from the growth of the smartphone business.